 Diversity and inclusion in the workplace

-These are the findings from our recent equal opportunities surveys with employees and Board members.
+These are the findings from this year's equal opportunities survey with employees and Board members.

-Activity Alliance diversity profile - (percentage of total number)
+Activity Alliance diversity profile figures - (percentage of total number)

-- Figure 2: People with a physical or mental impairment that has a 'substantial' and 'long-term' negative effect on ability to do normal daily activities - 16% in 2021 (25% in 2020)
+- Figure 2: People with a physical or mental impairment that has a 'substantial' and 'long-term' negative effect on their ability to do normal daily activites - 19% in 2023 (23% in 2022)

-Here you will find a summary of our Impact Report 2020-21 in a number of accessible communication formats.
+Here you will find a summary of our annual impact highlights for the year 2022-23 in various alternative formats.

 British Sign Language translation

-This video provides a summary of our Impact Report in British Sign Language.
+This video provides a summary of our annual impact highlights in British Sign Language.
 It also features captions and an audio voiceover.

 Easy read summary

-We have also provided our Impact Report summary in easy read format.
-Easy read uses pictures to support the meaning of text and gives the essential details without a lot of background information.
+We have also provided our annual impact summary in easy read format.
+Easy Read uses pictures to support the meaning of text and give the essential details without a lot of background information.